-- Projected growth (2012-2022): 16 percent
+Projected employment growth (2014–2024): 11 percent

 Financial analysts are the economic examiners of the industry.
 Analysts are always in the know, and become experts in identifying economic, political and business trends and how these trends will affect their respective company’s investments.

 An analyst may specialize in an industry, such as energy, or a country or region, such as the Middle East.
-They’re expected to learn the ins and outs of the business environment, culture and political conditions of their country or region.
+They’re expected to learn the ins and outs of the business environment, culture and political conditions of their assigned country or region.

-- Projected growth (2012-2022): 9 percent
+Projected employment growth (2014–2024): 9 percent

 What kind of salary can I expect?

 The financial careers listed above give you a snapshot at the array of salaries in the field.
 After all, you want to pursue something that will make it worth your while—and provide room for growth throughout a career, too.
 Now you may be wondering what salary you can expect when you enter the field.

 We used real-time job analysis software from Burning-Glass.com to examine more than 1.5 million finance job postings from the past year.
 The data revealed that the median salary in the field was $57,000.
 2 But what kind of financial career salaries can you expect when you’re just starting out?
 For entry-level jobs requiring two years of experience or fewer, our analysis found the median annual salary was $49,000.3